hergin/CapstoneProjectTemplate/Documentation/Development.md

 ```
  The `config.py` file contains the code for the main api and Flask settings and the `__init__.py` file in the `api` folder sets up the application. `controllers` is the folder that container the functional code for most of the api endpoints (routes). `utils` contains additional functional code for additional shared behaviour that don't belong in a single controller like checking if JWT tokens are blacklisted. `models` contain data classes that represent tables within the database it is also necessary to create database migrations. `blueprints` contain the files that define all of the endpoints (routes) in a blueprint which is a Flask construct.

- To run the backend api completely you will need to add a `.env` file to the `backned` directory with these variables
+ To run the backend api completely you will need to add a `.env` file to the `backend` directory with these variables
  ```
 DB_CONNECTION=
 DB_USERNAME=peak-vis